 Does Flagstar Mortgage Operate in My Area?

-Flagstar operates around 150 bank branches in Michigan, Indiana, Wisconsin and Ohio, with its mortgage division operating in a number of these locations.
-Flagstar also has a wholesale network of more than 1,700 brokers and lenders in each state.
+Flagstar operates around 395 bank branches in California, Michigan, Indiana, Wisconsin and Ohio, with its mortgage division operating in a number of these locations.
+Flagstar also has a national wholesale network of mortgage originators, which is about 3,000 third-party members.

 What Kind of Mortgage Can I Get With Flagstar?